hulvdan/cookier/TASKS_HULVDAN.md

-x ui keyboard: reroll button down goes to next wave button if no items to buy is found x new run: difficulty: clicking locked wiggling error x new run: difficulty: clicking good -> switching to build selection
+x ui keyboard: reroll button down goes to next wave button if no items to buy is found x new run: difficulty: clicking locked wiggling error x new run: difficulty: clicking good -> switching to build selection x new run: difficulty: cards contain locked info x new run: difficulty: wiggling achievement requirements

 * new run: 3 steps (difficulty -> build -> weapon)
-* new run: difficulty: show locked
-* new run: difficulty:
 * new run: difficulty:
 * new run: difficulty:
 * new run: difficulty: